 Reno vanished in the chaos, so Aeris and Cloud were able to slip onto the rooftops and escape, Cloud once again leaving Aeris several jumps behind.
 Dude doesn’t learn.
-While on the rooftops, Cloud explained that Reno was from the “Turks” (goodness knows why they’re called that) and said that “they scout out candidates for SOLDIER” Yeah, that’s not even… most of what they do, but I’ve already talked about that in Crisis Core.
+While on the rooftops, Cloud explained that Reno was from the Turks and said that “they scout out candidates for SOLDIER” Yeah, that’s not even… most of what they do, but I’ve already talked about that in Crisis Core.
 Cloud eventually admitted that the Turks also do assassination (Aeris, when you hear this, please read: “almost entirely”) as he and Aeris began to roof-hop to stay away from the bad guys.

 As they talked, there were a lot of great minor moments I’m skipping over by consequence of summary.
-I have to admit, despite my complaints about the general appearance of overworld character models, FFVII has much better character moments than in VI, and we’re just slapping IV in the face for fun at this point.
+I have to admit, despite my complaints about the general appearance of overworld character models, FFVII has much better character animation moments than in VI, and we’re just slapping IV in the face for fun at this point.
 This is probably because of the larger breadth of animation available to 3D models outside of stock 2D sprite animations like laughing, jumping, and, urm, well… laughing and jumping.
 That said, just as I’m complimenting minor moments, the game has Aeris talk about how Cloud’s eyes have a strange glow, which she says as Cloud looks directly at the camera with no glow in his eyes at all.
 Cloud (like Zack in Crisis Core) explained that this was a mark of his being a SOLDIER: he had been infused with mako.
 President Shinra and Reno had previous mentioned this as well, calling them “Mako eyes,” so you’d think they’d maybe show a one-time glint on his Lego face for this line of dialogue!